ActiDoo/gamification-engine/README.md

 [![License](https://pypip.in/license/gamification-engine/badge.svg)](https://pypi.python.org/pypi/gamification-engine/)

-gamification-engine (gengine) is an open source software (AGPL) for integrating any kinds of gamification features into your product.
+The Gamification-Engine (gengine) is an open source software (AGPL) for integrating any kinds of gamification features into your product.

 ## Features